ziarkowskaev/PhoneBook/README.md

 Note: Ensure the JSON server is running locally for the application to interact with the database.

 npx json-server --port 3001 --watch db.json

+The branch "integrated" includes updated files that were used to integrated backend with frontend.